 The main assumptions to check are that (i) $\mu\mapsto G_\lambda(\mu)$ is convex (Prop.~\ref{prop:Reg_G}), (ii) that a global minimizer $\mu^*_{\lambda,\tau}$ exists (Thm.~\ref{thm:characterization}) and finally we need to check that the probability measure $\hat \mu_t \propto e^{-V[\mu_t]} \in \Pp(\Xx)$ satisfies a log-Sobolev inequality, uniformly in $t$ (Assumption 3 in~\cite{chizat2022mean}).

 Since $\Xx$ is bounded, the normalized Lebesgue measure satisfies a log-Sobolev inequality~\cite[Thm.~7.3]{ledoux1999concentration}.
-By the Holley-Stroock perturbation criterion~\cite{holley1986logarithmic} $\hat \mu_t$ satisfies it as well; this criterion applies here because $\sup_x V[\mu](x)- \inf_x V[\mu](x)$ is bounded, uniformly in $\mu\in \Pp(\Xx)$ by Prop.~\ref{prop:Reg_G}. \end{proof} The contraction rate $\rho_\lambda$ is of the form $\tau e^{-L\cdot \mathrm{diam}(\Xx)/\tau}$ where $L$ is the Lipschitz constant of $c$ (and $L\cdot \mathrm{diam}(\Xx)$ is a uniform bound on $\Vert V[\mu]\Vert_{\mathrm{osc}}$).
+By the Holley-Stroock perturbation criterion~\cite{holley1986logarithmic} $\hat \mu_t$ satisfies it as well; this criterion applies here because $\sup_x V[\mu](x)- \inf_x V[\mu](x)$ is bounded, uniformly in $\mu\in \Pp(\Xx)$ by Prop.~\ref{prop:Reg_G}. \end{proof} The contraction rate $\rho_\tau$ is of the form $\tau e^{-L\cdot \mathrm{diam}(\Xx)/\tau}$ where $L$ is the Lipschitz constant of $c$ (and $L\cdot \mathrm{diam}(\Xx)$ is a uniform bound on $\Vert V[\mu]\Vert_{\mathrm{osc}}$).
 It thus approaches $1$ exponentially fast as $\tau$ decreases.
+It could be of interest to exhibit settings where this dependency in $\tau$ is milder.
 We also note that both inner and outer regularizations are needed to obtain Thm.~\ref{thm:global-convergence}: in particular the inner-regularization is necessary to obtain well-posedness of the PDE~\eqref{eq:PDE}.